How to Install Home Assistant on Proxmox

 how to install home assistant on proxmox - VM is installed properly and accessible by IP address.

-HACS will unleash the true power of the device and Home Assistant so that you can install various other packages through the Home Assistant Community Store (HACS).
+HACS will unleash the true power of Home Assistant so that you can install various other packages through HACS.

-I would strongly urge you to follow these steps to install HACS on Home Assistant which will help unleash more power for Home Assistant.
+I would strongly urge you to follow these steps to install HACS which will help unleash more power.

 Now that we’ve set up Home Assitant on Proxmox, you can easily back up your entire virtual machine.
 This has saved me countless times and I’d really recommend that you configure backups.

-To configure backups, you can back up your Home Assistant VM to an external storage location, or you can utilize Proxmox Backup Server.
-Either way, you’ll be able to restore your Home Assistant VM if you ever need to!
+To configure backups, you can back up your HA VM to an external storage location, or you can utilize Proxmox Backup Server.
+Either way, you’ll be able to restore the VM if you ever need to!

 However, the way that you go about them is entirely different.
 Depending on if you’re comfortable running scripts on your Proxmox server, that will probably determine if you’d like to use the first option.
 Please be aware that if the Proxmox host reboots, your VM will be inaccessible.